pikvm/pikvm/docs/pico_hid.md

 ??? example "Electrical schematic diagram for advanced users"
     <img src="basic_scheme.png" />

-### PS/2 Keyboard & Mouse
+??? success "Optional: PS/2 Keyboard & Mouse"

     !!! warning
         PS/2 is not implemented now.
 Soon (r) (c) (tm)

     If you need PS/2 keyboard and mouse support, you will need a few additional components.
     The soldering skill will also not be superfluous.

     * *x1* 3.3V/5V bi-directional logic level shifter [like this](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/).
     * Optional: *x2* PS/2 cable with male connector (can be cut off from the old keyboard and mouse).

-Connect all parts to the Pico HID, and don't forget to enable PS/2 mode support as described in the next paragraph.

-??? example "Level shifter and PS/2 wiring"

     Make sure that the level shifter pinout matches the scheme, and connect everything according to the [Pico pinout](https://pico.pinout.xyz).